 raccoons were common before Europeans arrived in the 1500's - and are still common today

 When Europeans reached the Chesapeake Bay in the 1500's, they encountered Native Americans who had domesticated one animal.
 Dogs had migrated with the Paleo-Indians into North America.
-Wolves had been domesticated in Asia and perhaps the Middle East, perhaps in two separate places initially, about 15,000 years ago.
+The ancestors of the indigenous dogs were wolves that had been domesticated in Asia (and perhaps the Middle East, in two separate places initially) about 15,000 years ago.

 It is possible that first people to reach the Atlantic Ocean 20,000 years ago, when sea level was 400' lower and before the Chesapeake Bay had formed, arrived without dogs as companions, hunting assistants, and food.
-Later migrants from Asia, moving across the Bering Land Bridge, may have brought domesticated dogs later.
+Those first immigrants may have kayaked along the Pacific Ocean coastline to bypass the ice sheet.
+Later arrivals from Beringea, moving through a gap between melting ice sheets on a southward migration into modern-day Montana, may have brought domesticated dogs later.

 many images of Pocahontas are fanciful - but it is realistic to picture dogs with Native Americans when Jamestown was founded in 1607